JarbasHiveMind/HiveMind-community-docs/docs/04_protocol.md

 > ⚠️ All HiveMind servers are expected to handle natural language queries.
 At a minimum,
 > the `recognizer_loop:utterance` OVOS message must be supported.

+> 💡 Use the [hivemind-websocket-client](https://github.com/JarbasHiveMind/hivemind_websocket_client) package to send a bus message from the command line

 ### BUS Message

 - **Purpose**: Single-hop communication between slaves and masters.